vaibhavbafna5/census_data_by_state/README.md

 ### Setup
 * initialize virtual environment
-* install dependencies specified in `requirements3.txt` (note: requirements are excessive, but necessary if using Jupyter)
+* install dependencies specified in `requirements3.txt` (note: requirements are for Jupyter environment, don't necessarily need all of them)

 ### Running
 `python generate_census_data_by_state.py` - generates CSVs for 50 states based on 2021 data